Empirical bias-reducing adjustments to estimating functions: Abstract

 \section{Abstract}

-We develop a novel, general framework for the asymptotic reduction of the bias of $M$-estimators from unbiased estimating functions.
-The framework relies on additive, empirical adjustments to the estimating functions that depend only on the first two derivatives of the contributions to the estimating functions.
-The new estimation method has markedly broader applicability than previous bias-reduction methods by applying to models that are either partially-specified or that have a likelihood that is intractable or expensive to compute, and a surrogate objective is employed.
-The method also offers itself to easy, general implementations for arbitrary models by using automatic differentiation.
-This is in contrast to other popular bias-reduction methods that require either resampling or evaluation of expectations of products of log-likelihood derivatives.
-If $M$-estimation is by the maximization of an objective function, then, reduced-bias $M$-estimation can be achieved by maximizing an appropriately penalized objective.
-That penalized objective relates closely to information criteria based on the Kullback-Leibler divergence, establishing, for the first time, a strong link between reduction of estimation bias and model selection.
-The reduced-bias $M$-estimators are found to have the same asymptotic distribution, and, hence, the same asymptotic efficiency properties as the original $M$-estimators, and we discuss inference and model selection with reduced-bias $M$-estimates.
-The properties of reduced-bias $M$-estimation are illustrated in well-used, important modelling settings of varying complexity. \\ {Keywords: \textit{automatic differentiation}; \textit{composite likelihood}; \textit{model selection}; \textit{penalized likelihood}; \textit{quasi likelihood}; \textit{quasi Newton-Raphson}}
+We develop a novel and general framework for reduced-bias $M$-estimation from asymptotically unbiased estimating functions.
+The framework relies on an empirical approximation of the bias by a function of derivatives of estimating function contributions.
+Reduced-bias $M$-estimation operates either implicitly, by solving empirically-adjusted estimating equations, or explicitly, by subtracting the estimated bias from the original $M$-estimates, and applies to models that are partially- or fully-specified, with either likelihoods or other surrogate objectives.
+Automatic differentiation can be used to abstract away the only algebra required to implement reduced-bias $M$-estimation.
+As a result, the bias reduction methods we introduce have markedly broader applicability with more straightforward implementation and less algebraic or computational effort than other established bias-reduction methods that require resampling or evaluation of expectations of products of log-likelihood derivatives.
+If $M$-estimation is by maximizing an objective, then there always exists a bias-reducing penalized objective.
+That penalized objective relates closely to information criteria for model selection, and can be further enhanced with plug-in penalties to deliver reduced-bias $M$-estimates with extra properties, like finiteness in models for categorical data.
+The reduced-bias $M$-estimators have the same asymptotic distribution as the original $M$-estimators, and, hence, standard procedures for inference and model selection apply unaltered with the improved estimates.
+We demonstrate and assess the properties of reduced-bias $M$-estimation in well-used, prominent modelling settings of varying complexity. \\ {Keywords: \textit{Asymptotic bias}; \textit{Autologistic regression}; \textit{Composite likelihood}; \textit{Infinite estimates}; \textit{Model selection}; \textit{Penalized likelihood}; \textit{Temporal dependence}}